How to Use Present Tense in Fiction Writing

 Ex: “I have been writing since this morning.”

 I know it’s a lot to take in, but the best way to understand the verb tenses is to practice; reading and writing are your allies.
-I hope this guide to writing in present tense is helpful to you.
-Leave a comment below and tell me!

-The next time you approach your current writing project, I challenge you to read what you’ve written thus far and focus on the tense.
+The next time you approach your writing project, I challenge you to read what you’ve written thus far and focus on the tense.
 Has your project already chosen its tense unconsciously to you?
 Do you find yourself jumping between tenses?

 You got this!
 Remember, writing is rewriting.